jiankang1991/Challenge_ZhongKeXingTu5_Sea_Ice/README.md

 5、Torch.cuda.amp is used to automatically mix the precision in reasoning, which saves memory and speeds up reasoning.

+Evaluation metrics can be calculated based on the ipynb  and the path in the file needs to be changed.

 ## Citing this work

 ```html